How to ensure voice consistency for charity shops

 One of the ways to do so is to set a unique tone of voice that your customers can relate with.

-Why voice consistency matters
+Why tone of voice consistency matters

 Like all elements of your brand, your tone of voice should be consistent on all materials.
 Having this brand consistency can increase your revenue by as much as 23%.